emilbaehr/automatic-app-landing-page/README.md

 After forking the repo, your site will be live immediately on your personal Github Pages account, e.g. `https://yourusername.github.io/your-repo-name/`.

 ### Step 2: Enter iOS App ID in `_config.yml`
-To get started, enter your iOS app ID in the `ios_app_id` field and commit your changes.
+To textget started, enter your iOS app ID in the `ios_app_id` field and commit your changes.
 Your site will automatically rebuild with your app's icon, name, price and link to App Store.

 You can go on with customising almost anything in the `_config.yml` file.